openshift/openshift-origin-design/web-console/3-project-details/provisioned-service-details.md

 - **Note:** The icon for Provisioned Services is TBD and screenshots currently include a placeholder icon that will not be used.
 - There will be a landing page for a list of all Provisioned Services, where users can select from the list of Names to enter into the Details view of a particular provisioned service. will Selecting the a provisioned service from the
 - The standard landing page filter should be available at the top of the table.
-- The columns included are the Instance Name (link to details page), number of bindings, status, created date/time, and the Web Interface URL.
+- The columns included are the name (link to details page), instance name, number of bindings, status, created date/time, and the Web Interface URL.

 ![template](img/v2-03.png)
 - Users can also jump directly to a specific provisioned service by clicking on the link available in the list view on the Project Overview.